 All 20 month classes must be taken in the order listed above and the courses will be held on our New Brunswick campus.

-Flex part-time students must follow the 20-month program courses for their 1st two semesters.
-The remaining courses may be taken at any time.
+Flex part-time students must take Financial Management, Aggregate and Managerial Economics, and Research Methods before any other classes.
+Investment Analysis is a prerequisite for the remaining courses which may be taken at any time.
 Flex part-time students may take courses on any RBS campus which has a seat available.